Hmm-09876/neo-test/part4/README.md

 - Retry with exponential backoff (with cap).

 **Scalability**
+- Use a browser pool instead of spawning a new browser each time.
 - Separate upload workers and autoscale them (HPA); add resource requests/limits.

 **Monitoring**